charlesneimog/pd4web/README.md

 # WebPd

-This is one Repo where I try to merge all the repos related with run PureData in the browser, this work was done by [claudeha](https://github.com/claudeha/libpd.git) and already have on PR for PureData, that was not merged yet :(.
+This repository serves as a consolidation point for various repositories focused on running PureData in web browsers.
+The initial work on this project was undertaken by claudeha, who has also submitted a pull request for PureData.
+Unfortunately, the pull request has not been merged yet :(.

 The main addition to this repository is the webpatch module, located within the 'resources' directory. `webpatch.py` is a Python script that configures a `.c` file, making it possible to use various external ones.
 Below is the list of supported external libraries.